rohannijhawan02/SSLgcn/README.md

 ## Methodology

-### 1. Upstream data preparation
+### 1. SSL-assisted data preparation

-The project data was prepared using SSL before the downstream graph-learning pipeline.
-The current project begins with the prepared endpoint CSV files in `Data/csv/`.
+The workflow begins by combining labeled toxicity observations with additional molecular data.
+SSL helps use the labeled and unlabeled portions together: labeled compounds provide toxicity supervision, while unlabeled compounds contribute information about molecular structure and chemical similarity.
+The resulting records are cleaned, standardized, and organized into a consistent dataset for graph construction.

 ### 2. Data loading and endpoint definition